flutterbuddy1/movflix/README.md

 ## Setup Guide

+1. Clone the Repo
-1. Install the Dependencies
+2. Install the Dependencies
     ```bash
     bun install
     ```

-2. Rename .example.env to .env & replace YOUR_TMDB_API_KEY to your actual TMDB api key
+3. Rename .example.env to .env & replace YOUR_TMDB_API_KEY to your actual TMDB api key

-3. Run the Application
+4. Run the Application
     ```bash
     bun run dev
     ```